leocss/elibrary-api/README.md

 Installation
 ================

-1. Go over to (http://nodejs.org)[NodeJS Official Website] and grab yourself a copy of nodejs.
+1. Go over to [NodeJS Official Website](http://nodejs.org) and grab yourself a copy of nodejs.
 Follow their guide

 for installation on the platform you wish to deploy.